hyperledger-labs/business-partner-agent/docs/concepts/public_profile.md

 ### Indy Credentials

 In order to embed Indy Anconcreds in the public profile, we wrap their content in a dynamically generated VC with an additional [Indy Credential JSON-LD context](https://raw.githubusercontent.com/iil-network/contexts/master/indycredential.jsonld).
 The VC itself is not directly cryptographically verifiable, but contains all information required to request a presentation (proof) via DIDcomm.
-The intent is that, an organization self-attests that it holds these credentials and provides the content.
+The intent is that an organization self-attests that it holds these credentials and provides the content.
 A business partner supporting DIDcomm is able to request a verification if required.

 #### Example of a wrapped in Indy Credential